yeonsoochung/walmart-sales/README.md

 - Iterator functions such as SUMX to create the revenue measure and MAXX to extract the max date in a virtual table's column.
 - CALCULATE function to compute revenue with various filter modifiers, such as REMOVEFILTER, ALLEXCEPT, and ALLSELECTED.
 - CALCULATETABLE to create virtual tables within DAX queries.
-- SUMMARIZE and COUNTROW functions to count the number of SNAP and non-SNAP days per month.
+- SUMMARIZE and COUNTROW functions to count the number of SNAP and non-SNAP days per month (I did not want to hard-code in 10 to equal the number of SNAP dates per month).
 - HASONEVALUE function to apply the correct filters in matrices.
 - Time intelligence functions such as DATEADD and PARALLELPERIOD.
 - VALUES function to obtain distinct dates.